-Use a separate copy of Worksheet 7 for each activity for which you have losses reported on two or more different forms or schedules or different parts of the same form or schedule (for example, pre-May 6 and post-May 5 capital losses reported in Part I or Part II of Schedule D).
+Use a separate copy of Worksheet 7 for each activity for which you have losses reported on two or more different forms or schedules or different parts of the same form or schedule (for example, 28% rate and non-28%-rate capital losses reported on Schedule D).

-On Worksheet 7, enter the form or schedule and line number on the dotted line above each line 1a (for example, Schedule D, line 12(g) to report post-May 5 long-term loss from a partnership).
+On Worksheet 7, enter the form or schedule and line number on the dotted line above each line 1a (for example, Schedule D, line 12, to report a 28% rate loss from a partnership).

 Line 1a, column (a).
-Enter the net loss plus any prior year unallowed loss from the activity that is reported on the same form or, in the case of Schedule D and Form 4797, the same part and either pre-May 6 or post-May 5.
+Enter the net loss plus any prior year unallowed loss from the activity that is reported on the same form or, in the case of Schedule D and Form 4797, the same part.

-If you have a Schedule D 28% rate loss and a Schedule D non-28%-rate loss, or losses from both pre-May 6 and post-May 5 dispositions, see Example of Schedule D (Form 1040) Transactions beginning on this page before completing Worksheet 7.
+If you have a Schedule D 28% rate loss and a Schedule D non-28%-rate loss, see Example of Schedule D (Form 1040) transactions on this page before completing Worksheet 7.